debuglevel/greeting-microservice/DEVELOPMENT.md

 # Development notes

+## Update dependencies

+Run `./gradlew dependencyUpdates` to list all dependencies which have newer versions available.

+## Report licenses

+`./gradlew generateLicenseReport` creates a report about all licenses of all dependencies in `build/reports/dependency-license/index.html`.

 ## Release a version

 With `./gradlew release` a new version is released.
 Before running the command, you must `git push`.
 It's also a good